Log Base 2 Calculator

 What is the Log Base 2?

 The log base 2 is a logarithm which uses the base 2 in its calculations.
-Essentially, it asks "what power do I need to raise 2 to result in a value y."
+Essentially, it asks "what power do I need to raise 2 to get a value x?"

-Although it may appear to be an arbitrary choice, log base 2 is a natural choice in computer science and electrical engineering.
+Although it may appear to be an arbitrary choice, log base 2 is a natural choice for computer science and electrical engineering.

-As electricity can be "on" or "off", binary values are expressed in "1" and "0" or "true" and "false".
+As electricity can be "on" or "off", binary values are expressed in "1" and "0" (or think "true" and "false").
 Every time you add a bit to the system, you double the possible states:

-Since many elements in computers obey this constraint – RAM, hard disks, bandwidth, processor width, ... – it's easy to talk about things as powers of two.
+Since many elements in computers obey this constraint (RAM, hard disks, bandwidth, processor width, and so on), it's easy to talk about things as powers of two!

 Logarithm Base 2 Formula